 Pro: Diversified Education and Skill Set

 Double the major, double the education.
-Since these student has two different majors to fulfill, they often get a broader learning experience as well as a broader set of skills.
+Since this student has two different majors to fulfill, they often get a broader learning experience as well as a broader set of skills.
 A general Business major might learn a lot about corporations and how they run, but a Business / Marketing major will understand businesses and have a more in-depth look at a particular element of that business—which can be enticing for employers down the road.

 Con: More Studying, More Requirements

 As the name would imply, now you’ve got double the studying.
 Some classes might overlap in your requirements, so you won’t necessarily have twice as much homework/tests.
-Double majors work hard to keep on top of all their classwork for two majors, and must pay attention to prerequisite and mandatory classes in order to graduate with both degrees.
+Double majors work hard to keep on top of all their classwork for two majors and must pay attention to prerequisite and mandatory classes in order to graduate with both degrees.

 Pro: Broader Range of Potential Careers

 Not only might you be tailor-made for certain career paths (Communications + Marketing = Social Media Manager, for example), but you’ll also have a wealth of things to choose from.
 Double majoring can open up many opportunities depending on your two chosen majors.
 Employers like seeing double majors because the candidate will have two specific areas of budding expertise, and the dedication to work on two different degrees at once!

 Since there are additional requirements when it comes to double majoring, most students won’t graduate in four years.
 Instead, double majors will likely need one or two additional semesters—if not years!
 A later grad date also comes with its own list of problems, namely: more tuition costs, potentially more student loan debt, and delaying employment.